raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/install-opencv.md

 # Installing OpenCV
 {: .no_toc }

-Below I guide you through the basic steps necessary to get OpenCV to work on Mac, Ubuntu and Raspberry Pi.
+Below I guide you through the basic steps necessary to get OpenCV working on the Raspberry Pi as well as on Ubuntu and Mac.
 {: .fs-6 .fw-300 }

 ## Table of contents